Saks, Lord & Taylor data breach hits 5 million customers

 In the cybercrime world, it's "hacks of Fifth Avenue."

-Lord & Taylor and Saks Fifth Avenue announced on Sunday that 5 million of their customers suffered a data breach, with cybercriminals stealing credit and debit card information.
-The breach affected Hudson's Bay Co., which owns both chains, in their North American stores.
+Lord & Taylor and Saks Fifth Avenue announced Sunday that 5 million of their customers suffered a data breach, with cybercriminals stealing credit and debit card information.
+The breach affected Hudson's Bay Co., which owns both chains, in its North American stores.

-The company said in an updated statement on Monday that it "believes it no longer poses a risk to customers shopping at our stores."
+The company said in an updated statement Monday that it believes the breach "no longer poses a risk to customers shopping at our stores."

 It's also creating a call center, at 1-855-270-9187, so people can call to see if they were affected by the breach.

-Data breaches have become a commonplace risk for both customers and companies as hackers steal valuable information en masse from corporations with weak cybersecurity.
+Data breaches have become a commonplace risk for both customers and companies as hackers target corporations with weak cybersecurity.
 Last week, for instance, Under Armour announced that 150 million accounts from MyFitnessPal were stolen in a data breach.
-Everything from travel agencies to voter records has been hit by hackers.
-More than half of the US population is still feeling the aftereffecdts of Equifax's massive breach.
+Entities from travel agencies to voter records have been hit by hackers.
+More than half of the US population is still feeling the aftereffects of Equifax's massive breach.

 People are trusting companies to protect their data, and Hudson's Bay is the latest to show it couldn't.